opengeospatial/HY_Features/section_7.md

 •	HY_CatchmentArea class with respect to area-shaped representations,
 •	HY_CatchmentBoundary class with respect to polygon shapes representing a catchment.

-Another special type HY_NetworkCartography is defined with respect to a high-order network to which hydrologic features participate.
-This will  allow features that are logically connected in the hydrographic network of water bodies, a network of channels or a network of hydrometric stations to be portrayed in thematic maps or geoschematic views displaying a network that in its entirety, separately or as set of layers, represents exactly one catchment.
-Other networks are imaginable such as a network of related aquifers, but not in scope of this standard.
+Another special type HY_NetworkCartography is defined with respect to the cartographic representation of a high-order network to which hydrologic features participate.
+This will allow features that are logically connected in the hydrographic network of water bodies, a network of channels or a network of hydrometric stations to be portrayed in thematic maps displaying the network that in its entirety, separately or as set of layers, represents the catchment.
+[\*\*\*do we want mention here other possible networks such as a network of related aquifers, but not in scope of this standard with reference to the conceptual model capturing the specifics of related aquifers, provided with the GroundwaterML 2.0 under development', see annex ..., insert reference to GWML2\*\*\*].

-Data products that not conforms to the special types defined in this standard, for instance representations in more-dimensional perspectives, or a in time, may use the general HY_CatchmentRepresentation class, whereby each representation may be realized with an appropriate geometry type.
+Data products that not conforms to the special types defined in this standard, for instance representations in more-dimensional perspectives, or a in time, may use the general HY_CatchmentRepresentation class, whereby each representation may be realised with an appropriate geometry type.
 If present, all sub-types of catchment representation shall support the inherent *representedCatchment* property whereby each representation may be realised with an appropriate geometry type.
 HY_CatchmentRepresentation carries two properties: *dimensionality* and  *representedCatchment*:

 The *dimensionality* attribute provides a number or term indicating the dimensionality of a geometric shape.
-If required, this attribute shall be used to describe the geometric dimension used to portray the catchment.
+If required, this attribute shall be used to describe the geometric dimension used to portray the represented catchment.
+[\*\*\*agreement on this attribute in the swg provided\*\*\*]

-The *representedCatchment* associates one, and only one, catchment that is represented in a particular data set or data product.
-This association shall be used to relate various data to the catchment they multiple represent.
-Data representing the same catchment can be 'linked' using this relationship.
+The *representedCatchment* associates describes the multiple representation of a catchment in various data sets and data products.
+If required, this association shall be used to relate a particular data set or data product to the one, and only one, catchment that is represented.

 | **Requirements Class** | [/req/hy_catchment/catchmentrepresentation] (/req/hy_catchment/catchmentrepresentation) |
 | --- | --- |